iamhosseinbiniazian/python_tkinter_gui/README.md

 # Python great tkinter gui
 # Great tkinter gui

-This is  GUI project in python and tkinter that can used for the front-end part in many python desktop application.
-This project is entirely build with the famous python tkinter project and it contain the usage of many  tkinter elements.
-This Gui is also responsive to the size of screen in the good manner. the whole of the project has been developed with the Object Oriented programming (OOP) principle.model.
+This is a GUI project in python and tkinter that can be used for the front-end part in many python desktop application.
+This project is entirely has been built with the famous python tkinter project and it contains the usage of many  tkinter elements.
+This Gui is also responsive to the size of screen in the good manner. the whole of the project has been developed with the Object Oriented programming (OOP) principle.
 - Python  tkinter gui
 - Object Oriented programming
 # Screenshot